-NAF's Clinical Policy Guidelines for Abortion Care (CPGs) include a list of references for each section and include discussion material for clarification when appropriate.
+NAF's CPGs include a list of references for each section and include discussion material for clarification when appropriate.
 These guidelines are meant to be living documents, subject to revision as new medical evidence becomes available.

 Medline was searched monthly on Pubmed.
 An automated search using the following terms was created and checked monthly: